Integration of payment methods

 What are international fees for PayPal vs Stripe?

 Stripe applies a fee of 2.9% plus 30 cents for every successful transaction, and adds a 1.5% fee for international transactions.
 There’s also an extra 1% fee if the currency needs to be converted.
-PayPal, on the other hand, charges 4.4% plus a fixed fee for international transactions, with the percentage varying by country.
-Its currency conversion fee is typically 3-4% above the base exchange rate.
+PayPal charges 4.4% plus a fixed fee for international transactions, with the percentage varying by country.
+Its currency conversion rate is typically 3-4% above the base exchange rate.

 Compared to Stripe, PayPal generally has higher fees for international transactions and currency conversion.
-Stripe offers a more competitive rate, especially for businesses that process a high volume of international payments.
+Stripe offers a more competitive rate, especially for businesses that process a high volume of payments in the international markets..

 Is Stripe the best payment gateway?